 The Reserved Stormwater Facility Easement and the Operations and Maintenance Plan are binding on the Developer Owners and/or Parcel Owners.

 A copy of the recorded maintenance covenant (“Operations and Maintenance Plan”), signed by the Developer Owners and Parcel Owners, if any, and recorded by the Orange County Register of Deeds, for the stormwater management facility(ies).
 The Operations and Maintenance Plan must include a description of the device(s) or structure(s), an inspections checklist, and operating and maintenance procedures.
 The plan should identify contact information, who will perform the inspections, frequency of inspections, inspections and maintenance logs, any specific equipment needs or certifications (e.g., confined space certification), action levels or thresholds (e.g., remove sediment after depth exceeds one foot), and disposal methods.
+The Property Owners or Parcel Owners shall fund a third party inspector to conduct inspections in accordance with the Operations and Maintenance Agreement and submit an annual maintenance inspections report.
+Performance of the system should be onserved by the inspector during and after run-off producing storms to ensure that installed components and facilities are operating as designed.
+Non-conformance with intended performance or failing systems shall immediately be brought to the attention of the Property Owners or Parcel Owners, and the Town of Chapel Hill, along with a report documenting what is needed to correct the deficiency and bring the facility into plan compliance.

 Certified as-built plans, signed and sealed by a North Carolina-registered Professional Land Surveyor, showing building footprints, driveways, all other impervious surfaces, stormwater drainage/conveyance piping, and stormwater management structures.
 The as-built plans should be in DXF binary format using State plane coordinates and NAVD 88.